frederic-perez/AmE-dictionary/data/dictionary.md

 __percutaneous__ _adj_ Passed, done, or effected through the skin. _Syn_ transdermal _I simply apply the ointment to my arm, and the medication makes its way into my bloodstream in a process called percutaneous absorption._
 __perdure__ _v_ _formal_ To last permanently; endure.
 __peremptory<sup>1</sup>__ _adj_ :four: /puh-REMP-tuh-ree/ __1__ Expressive of urgency or command. _The soldiers were given a peremptory order to abandon the mission._ __2__ Marked by arrogant self-assurance. _The company’s president has a peremptory manner about her especially at the negotiating table._
-__perennial<sup>1</sup>__ _adj_ :three::hammer:
+__perennial<sup>1</sup>__ _adj_ :six::hammer: /puh-REN-ee-ul/ _A perennial favorite._
 __perennial<sup>2</sup>__ _n_ :astonished: A plant that lasts for more than two growing seasons.
+__perf__ _n_ __1__ Perfect. __2__ Perforated. __3__ Performance.
+__perfect__ _v_
 __perfervid__ _adj_ Characterized by intense emotion. _Syn_ ardent, fervent, fervid, fiery, impassioned, torrid _Their perfervid love affair was punctuated by shouting, hysterical crying, and desperate apologies._
-__perfidious__
+__perfidious__ _adj_ :two::hammer:
 __perfidy__ _n_ :three: Deliberate breach of faith; calculated violation of trust. _Syn_ treachery, betrayal, treason _Discovering that he had sold her confidences to the tabloids, she was outraged at his perfidy._
 __performance__ _n_ _It denigrates your performance considerably._
-__performative__
+__performative__ _adj, n_ :three::hammer:
-__perfunctory__ _adj_ :eight::dart: [:scroll: Perfunctory is from Latin perfunctus, from perfungi “to get through with, perform,” formed from the Latin prefix per- “completely” plus fungi “to perform.”]
+__perfunctory__ _adj_ :nine::dart: /per-FUNK-tuh-ree/ [:scroll: Perfunctory is from Latin perfunctus, from perfungi “to get through with, perform,” formed from the Latin prefix per- “completely” plus fungi “to perform.”]
 Perfunctory means done as part of a routine or duty.
 If you give someone a gift and they look at it like it’s roadkill and say nothing about it but a perfunctory “thank you,” you might not be giving them another one anytime soon.
 A person who does something in a perfunctory way shows little enthusiasm or interest in what they are doing.
 Many of our everyday greetings are perfunctory.
-For example, when we say hello and how are you, it’s usually done out of habit. _She gave me a little nod and a perfunctory smile._
+For example, when we say hello and how are you, it’s usually done out of habit.
+Something that is done without energy or enthusiasm, as a duty or out of habit. _Clearly exhausted after a long day on her feet, our server gave us only a perfunctory greeting before taking our drink orders._ _She gave me a little nod and a perfunctory smile._
+__pergola__ _n_
 __periconceptual__ _adj_ Of, relating to, or done during the period from before conception to early pregnancy: _periconceptional folic acid supplementation._
 __perigee__ _n_ [:scroll: from peri- + _gaia_ earth] (Astronomy) The point in its orbit around the earth when the moon or an artificial satellite is nearest the earth.
 Compare apogee.
 __peril__ _n_ :two::hammer: (perils)